-In a first of it’s kind, the team will also be conducting scientific research by measuring critical ocean properties during the crossing.
-Utilizing Smartfin technology the boat will be fitted with custom sensors that will measure some of the important ocean properties such as temperature, pH levels and dissolved oxygen.
+The journey also generated important scientific data.
+In a first of it’s kind, they conducted scientific research by measuring critical ocean properties during the crossing.
+Utilizing Smartfin technology the boat was fitted with custom sensors that measured the important ocean properties, including temperature, dissolved oxygen and chlorophyll levels.

 This unique data set will be used to help researchers and scientific communities understand trends in the Atlantic Oceans health.

-Ian Few, managing director at Fews Marquees, commented, “We would only ever support projects that fit with our core philosophy and strategies, and we felt that Atlantic Ambition’s exciting project would dovetail very neatly in both cases.
-Let’s hope they’re winners in all of their aims.”
+Ian Few, managing director at Fews Marquees, commented, “We are very proud of the chaps and are delighted to have supported them in their once-in-a-lifetime challenge.
+We only ever support projects that fit with our core philosophy and strategies, and Atlantic Ambition’s exciting project dovetailed very neatly in both cases.”

 In combination with other components of the Fews sustainability strategy, such as environmental accreditations, optimised logistics, and the use of solar power and a comprehensive biomass heating system to fuel it’s offices and warehouse, Fews Marquees is taking a lead in environmental sustainability.